 Main risk

-Treating frontend health as if backend error rate is enough.
+Treating frontend health as if server-side error rate is enough.
 In that model the team learns far too late about broken interactions, performance regressions, and failures that do not throw exceptions but still destroy conversion.

 Related chapters

-- Frontend platform performance - adds performance telemetry and release health for Core Web Vitals and interaction regressions.
+- Frontend Platform Performance - adds performance telemetry and release health for Core Web Vitals and interaction regressions.